ACEsuit/ACE.jl/docs/src/devel.md

     This documentation is very much a work in progress

+!!! note "TODO"
+    need to properly specify the interface for all the main components

 ## Summary of types and type hierarchy

 The `ACE.jl` package heavily utilizes composition (as opposed to inheritance), which is well aligned with Julia's type system and recommended style.
 Basis sets and calculators are built from the following two base types: